ISSArt-LLC/ISSArt-LLC.github.io/posts/2015-02-19-outsourcing-software-development-choosing-right-provider.md

 By the way, we are recognized as a top [<u>California Web Design Agency</u>](https://www.designrush.com/agency/california-website-design-development) on DesignRush.

-Many times providers will have profiles on the above freelance websites that give reviews and valuable information about a provider’s past performance and quality of service.
+Many times providers will have profiles on the above freelance websites that give reviews and valuable information about a provider's past performance and quality of service.
 By the way, there was an interesting [research](http://hostadvice.com/blog/elance-freelancers-research-2015/ "research") comparing Elance freelancers in terms of nationalities, prices and scores.

 Additionally, you can search social media websites such as Facebook, Google+ and LinkedIn to view their profiles, comments and posts.
-You may also be able to find information through specialized forums that relate directly or indirectly to an outsourcing provider’s services.
+You may also be able to find information through specialized forums that relate directly or indirectly to an outsourcing provider's services.

 More insights on how to find remote software development providers can be found [here](https://blog.hubstaff.com/how-to-hire-web-developers/).